 Mane Bhanjhyang to Tumlingtar

-A 740 meter desent will bring us back to Tumlingtar (4 hrs).
+A 740-meter descent will bring us back to Tumlingtar (4 hrs).

 Tumlingtar to Kathmandu

 Today we will fly back to Kathmandu.
-Overnight stay at hotel.
+Staying at a hotel for the night

 - Airport pick-up and drop-off

 - Three nights hotel accommodation and breakfast in Kathmandu

 - Porters for carrying goods and suppplies